tlin0809/isletAutoLabeler/README.md

 correlation coefficient (PCC) analysis.
 Genes are correlated with user-specified marker genes to identify candidates that are both statistically and biologically relevant.

+Two strategies are used to calculate PCCs:
+- Raw correlation: all cells are used

+- Filtered correlation: only cells co-expressing both genes in each pair are used to enhance correlation

 To run subsequent cross-comparision analysis, run `findMechanismMarkers()` twice with separate population groups.